discord/ex_hash_ring/README.md

 "b" = HashRing.find_node(ring, "key3")
 ```

-Additionally, you can also use `HashRing.ETS`, which holds the ring in an ETS table for fast access, if you need
+Additionally, you can also use `ExHashRing.HashRing.ETS`, which holds the ring in an ETS table for fast access, if you need
 the ring across multiple processes.